nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-On occassions when tag disassociation cannot be processed at all due to invalid input, tag disassociation request will return a failure status code. e.g.
+On occasions when tag disassociation cannot be processed at all due to invalid input, tag disassociation request will return a failure status code. e.g.

 Status code 400 is returned when:
 * content type is unsupported